LennonChin/Blog-Frontend-Project/README.md

 At present, the development of ordinary pages basically completed the development, the need for the next test to verify the details and Bug; article details page has achieved code highlighting, catalogs, reviews and other functions.

-> Note: The code highlighting `Highlight.js` plug-in, and in order to reduce the packaging volume customize the plug-in JS package, custom plug-ins stored in`./src/common/js/highlight.pack.js`, if you need other highlights please Custom plug-ins, [custom tutorials here](http://highlightjs.readthedocs.io/en/latest/building-testing.html)
+> Note: ~~The code highlighting `Highlight.js` plug-in, and in order to reduce the packaging volume customize the plug-in JS package, custom plug-ins stored in`./src/common/js/highlight.pack.js`, if you need other highlights please Custom plug-ins, [custom tutorials here](http://highlightjs.readthedocs.io/en/latest/building-testing.html)~~.
+Now I removed highlight.js, replaced by using Pygments at backend, to improved render effect at frontend.

 ## The next will be achieved